Thank you to our Supporters 2017

 The donation will be used to provide patients access to iPads so that they can receive additional therapy time to aid recovery, specialist patient beds and other items to ensure their comfort whilst on the unit.

-You can find out more about our work and our wonderful supporters by following us on Facebook and Twitter!
+Find out more about our work and supporters by following us on Facebook, Twitter and Instagram!